imagej/imagej.github.io/pages/Adding_new_ops.md

 description: test description
 ---

-{% include develop-menu content='tutorials' %} %Replace% TOC %Replace%
-This tutorial is designed to guide developers through the options, processes and motivations for adding Ops outside the core {% include github org='imagej' repo='imagej-ops' label='imagej-ops' %}
+{% include develop-menu content='tutorials' %}%Replace% TOC %Replace% This tutorial is designed to guide developers through the options, processes and motivations for adding Ops outside the core {% include github org='imagej' repo='imagej-ops' label='imagej-ops' %} project.

-`project.
-Because this tutorial caters to external developers, in this tutorial we show how a `[`BAR`](BAR "wikilink")` function could be converted to an Op.`
+Because this tutorial caters to external developers, in this tutorial we show how a [BAR](BAR "wikilink") function could be converted to an Op.

 # Make your first Op